santanderelias/ctool/README.md

 # ctool
-[This is a tool to do a specific task, count and control delivery notes] A tool to count things, there is some template items
+[This is a tool to do a specific task, count and control delivery notes]

+A tool to count items in a list and display the total.

 TODO:
 - Add,remove and edit items.
 - Local storage